 I also tried adding some silver and gold together, it turned out pretty with a metallic marble finish.

-It was a fun project and they are so pretty.
-I think I am going to buy a bunch on clearance in a few weeks and have them ready to do for next year. it would be a great way to do an entire tree of custom ornaments or do gift ornaments for about a dollar a piece!
+It was a fun project and they are so pretty, it was fun to use gold leaf sheets to create monogram ornaments.
+I think I am going to buy a bunch on clearance in a few weeks and have them ready to do for next year.
+It would be a great way to do an entire tree of custom ornaments or do gift ornaments for about a dollar a piece!

 If you liked this post, you might also like: make a sparkle snow flake banner